 - Ready in under 3 hours!

 How to make Vegan ice cream sandwiches:

-There are a lot of steps to this recipe, but trust me, it’s all super easy!
 These chocolate dipped ice cream sandwiches have 3 parts: the base, the ice cream, and the crunchy chocolate coating.
 Here’s how to make each one:

 - When pressing out the base, use the bottom of a glass and a square of greaseproof paper to ‘press’ the dough into a flat layer.